 Roger Gros is publisher of Global Gaming Business magazine, the leading trade publication for the gaming industry, published by Casino Connection International (CCI).
 Global Gaming Business also publishes Global Gaming Business Weekly, the industry's only weekly e-magazine, and Casino Connection, the national magazine for casino employees.
 Before joining CCI, Gros was president of Inlet Communications, an independent consulting firm.
 He was vice president of Casino Journal Publishing Group from 1984-2000 and has served as editor of Casino Journal, the National Gaming Summary and Casino Player magazines.
 Gros was a co-founder of the American Gaming Summit and the Southern Gaming Summit conferences and trade shows.
 He was named "Businessman of the Year" for 1998 by the Greater Atlantic City Chamber of Commerce and is the author of How to Win at Casino Gambling, published in 1998 by Carlton Books.

-Mike Johnson is industry vice president for Global Gaming Expo (G2E) events at Reed Exhibitions, encompassing the casino gaming portfolio for the world’s leading events organizer.
-In this capacity he is responsible for full strategic management of G2E and G2E Asia, the largest international casino gaming tradeshows and conferences on either side of the world.
-Each year the G2E brand accounts for nearly 30,000 gaming industry professionals who gather to network and conduct business across both events in Las Vegas and Macau respectively.
-During his time with Reed, Johnson has managed a diverse portfolio of business across the United States and Asia, ranging from security to eyecare, spas, and medical aesthetics.
-He is a certified audiovisual technician and lighting designer, having worked previously at Scholastic, Inc. and the law offices of Skadden, Arps, Slate, Meagher & Flom, LLP.
-He is also a regular moderator of industry webinars, and a guest lecturer at various universities on the development of the MICE industry (meetings, incentives, conventions, exhibitions) as a business and tourism driver throughout the world.
+Mike Johnson is industry vice president for Global Gaming Expo (G2E) events at Reed Exhibitions, encompassing the casino gaming portfolio for the world’s leading events organizer, in partnership with the American Gaming Association (AGA).
+In this capacity he is responsible for the overall strategic management of G2E and G2E Asia, the largest international casino gaming tradeshows and conferences on either side of the world.
+Each year the G2E brand brings together more than 30,000 gaming industry professionals to network, learn, and conduct business across both events in Las Vegas and Macau respectively.
+During his time with Reed, he has managed a diverse portfolio of business across the United States and Asia, and is also a certified audiovisual technician and lighting designer, having worked previously at Scholastic, Inc. and the law offices of Skadden, Arps, Slate, Meagher & Flom, LLP.
+He is a member of Global Gaming Business Magazine’s top “40 Under 40” for 2013 acknowledging emerging leaders in gaming, a regular moderator of industry webinars, and a guest lecturer at various universities on the development of the MICE industry (meetings, incentives, conventions, exhibitions) as a business and tourism driver throughout the world.

 Dike Bacon is a principal and director of planning and development at Hnedak Bobo Group, Inc., a planning, architecture, and interior design firm.
 In this role, Bacon is focused on influencing and aligning the firm's expertise, disciplines and national presence with client vision.
 His professional practice experience spans 32 years and supports his leadership philosophy of balancing programmatic development objectives with market-focused economics.
 Bacon's project experience includes major commercial and Indian gaming, hospitality and entertainment resorts throughout the U.S. Bacon is an active sponsor and associate member of the National Indian Gaming Association, a frequent speaker at national conventions and an editorial contributor to numerous gaming and hospitality publications.